 Carol Zolkewitz Rymer OD, MBA, FAAO

-Carol Zolkewitz Rymer is the Associate Dean of Clinical Programs for Pacific University College of Optometry.
+Carol Zolkewitz Rymer is an Associate Professor for Pacific University College of Optometry.

 Colonel (Retired) Carol Zolkewitz Rymer, OD, MBA, FAAO recently completed 27+ years of military service as an active duty Optometry Officer in the United States Army.
 Her tours of duty have taken her all over the continental United States, as well as serving in Hawaii as the Pacific Rim Regional Optometry Consultant and Chief of Optometry Services.